Foamimi/Eldryn-Extended---HD-Quests/README.md

    - Added new "ENB Lights" optional section
    - Added Remove Ugly Torch Glow
    - Updated instructions for Arctic - Frost Effects Redux to hide specific files.
+   - Updated instructions for Optimized ENB Light Meshes for the FOMOD options.
    - Removed Mari's Flora as the setup for Septimus is great on it's own anyway.
    - Renamed everything (again) to actually sort correctly when using multiple addons.
 SORRY FOR ALL THE RENAMING!
 This should be the last renaming thing for a while.
    - **Save game safe update.**